 - Failure to execute an order on your behalf

 There have also been cases of investors losing money because of inadequate supervision by the brokerage firm.
 Take NEXT Financial Group as an illustration.
 This company’s main clientele consists of retirees and baby boomers.
 In 2009, NEXT Financial Group was fined $1 million by FINRA for failing to properly supervise numerous client accounts and over 100 branch managers.

 How to Get Help after You Have Lost Money in an Investment Scam

-Simply fill out the online contact form on this page to get started.
+Simply submit our online contact form to get started.